krinya/cleango_b2b_rendelo_felulet/README.md

-# CleanGo B2b Rndelofelulet
+# CleanGo B2b Rendelofelulet
 This repo contains the code for CleanGo B2B rendelo felulet.
-Users that we create, the B2B customers can send us orders via this page using a contact form.
+Users that we create - the B2B users -  can send us orders via this StreamLit page using a contact form.